 A company that specialises in creating pioneering health and beauty brands is looking forward to a post-pandemic boost thanks to the new e-commerce marketplace Add to Cart.

 Founded in 2013, Global Fulfillment develops innovative solutions for previously overlooked issues and has been responsible for such trailblazing brands as Groomarang, Volumon and Glamza.
 From their Oldbury, Birmingham base, the company has been responsible for creating multiple jobs.

-The brainchild of serial entrepreneur Tej Randeva, Add to Cart was conceived to help independent businesses to thrive – particularly in light of recent events.
+The Founder and CEO of Add to Cart setup the marketplace to help independent businesses to thrive – particularly in light of recent events.
 “These past 18 months have been a nightmare for small businesses,” Randeva told us.
 “Chaotic restrictions and reduced disposable income have all played a part in creating a challenging environment for those looking to set up on their own.
 So we wanted to do something to redress this balance.”